albrechtjonas/Java-Algorithm-NeuralNetwork/README.md

 - As you can see no matter what the second and the third inputs are, the output will always be the same as the first input

+- After training, Enter 3 numbers (the first three input) and you will see the output

+## Features

 - Sigmoid function and derivative sigmoid (rate of change at a certain point) as the neural activated function

 - Using linear digression to fix the weights

-- After training, Enter 3 numbers (the first three input) and you will see the output

-## Features

-- Use linear digression as a neuron function

 ## ScreenShot